WebSpellChecker/api-gateway-demo/README.md

 **Note!** Make sure, that API Gateway is able to reach provided WebSpellChecker service endpoint.

+### Using configured demo API GateWay

 After launching the application should be running and available under http://127.0.0.1:5000/

+When you run the demo, the service is initially not available until the user signs in.
+To sign in, click `Login` button and use `username:password` predefined credentials.
+When user is logged in and have session cookie which can be sent with API requests the WebSpellChecker service should become available on the page.

 ## Configure your own API Gateway